camilleplays/Mobwat/rapport.md

 We can observe collisions on the PCAP trace of node_0 since we see some packets that are not acknowledge by node_1 and therefore resent with the same sequence number.

+#### e) Throughputs

-#### e) throughput from node_0 to node_1: 0.233557 Mbps
+   Throughput from node_0 to node_1: 0.233557 Mbps
-   throughput from node_2 to node_1: 0.338912 Mbps
+   Throughput from node_2 to node_1: 0.338912 Mbps

-   those throughput (message received / message sent) are very low.
-It correspond approximately 4 tries to send one message.
+   Those throughput (message received / message sent) are very low.
+It corresponds to approximately 4 tries to send one message.

 ### RTS/CTS handshake enabled above 150 bytes